'Oppenheimer' sex scene sparks outrage in India – DW – 07/24/2023

 However, government critics say religious intolerance has been growing in India since the Hindu nationalist party of Prime Minister Narendra Modi came to power in 2014.

-"Oppenheimer" stars Cillian Murphy as a US physicist who oversaw the creation of the atomic bomb during World War Two.
+"Oppenheimer" stars Cillian Murphy as a US physicist who oversaw the creation of the atomic bomb during World War II.

 The Indian Central Board of Film Certification rated the movie U/A, which recommends parental guidance for viewers aged under 12.